rustfoundation/foundation.rust-lang.org/news/rust-foundation-to-host-inaugural-rust-global-event-at-wasmcon-2023.md

 index: false
 layout: layouts/news.njk
 ---
 [The Rust Foundation](https://foundation.rust-lang.org/) is pleased to present [Rust Global](https://events.linuxfoundation.org/rust-global/) – a new event focused on the future of the Rust programming language.
-The first instance will taking place as a half-day event within <a target="_blank" href="https://events.linuxfoundation.org/wasmcon/">WasmCon</a> on September 6, 2023.&nbsp;
+The first instance will taking place as a half-day event within <a target="_blank" href="https://events.linuxfoundation.org/wasmcon/">WasmCon</a> on September 6, 2023 in Bellevue, Washington in the United States.&nbsp;

 The first Rust Global will feature a mix of talks (sourced from the [<u>WasmCon CFP</u>](https://events.linuxfoundation.org/wasmcon/program/cfp/#suggested-topics)) and networking opportunities.
 Content will focus on the intersection of Rust and WebAssembly, Rust case studies for business innovation, and valuable Rust adoption stories.&nbsp;

 The Rust Foundation believes that a strong relationship between global leaders and the Rust community is essential as we look toward the future of cybersecurity, business, sustainability, and technological innovation where Rust will lend tremendous value.
-We are excited to help drive collaboration and enterprise in Rust through Rust Global at WasmCon 2023.&nbsp;
+We are excited to help drive collaboration and enterprise in Rust through Rust Global at WasmCon 2023.

 This event will be the first of many independent and co-located Rust Foundation events around the world to provide opportunities for Rust adopters, advocates, and enthusiasts to learn, share, and network.&nbsp;